jakubDoka/the-worst-midustry-plugin/README.md

 Here you can commit your requests.
 I may or may not approve them.
 You can boost your chances by formatting suggestion correctly, so I don't have to do it. (and I will not)

-- [x] database - server is using postgres database
+- [x] database - plugin is using postgres database
   - [x] user account - every player has his own account and unique identifier
     - [x] password - user have right to maintain multiple accounts if he adds a password to them
-    - [x] a custom name - user can change his name in game by command.
-Server will remember his name
+    - [x] a custom name - user can change his name in game by command, plugin will remember his name
   - [x] bans - subnet and uuid bans
     - [ ] vpn - vpn detection with some free apy
   - [x] profile - player has his own profile that is viewable